I turned my gap-year job into a career: Zoe's story

 Do your research, believe in yourself, and accept that you will have to create a new routine.

 Her approach paid off.
-She was recognised as one of CDU's Diploma Students of the Year and as a finalise in the NT Training Awards.
+She was recognised as one of CDU's Diploma Students of the Year and as a finalist in the NT Training Awards.
 She's enjoying a successful career in the hospitality sector and is ready to move into an event management role as soon as the right opportunity arises.